 - Treatment of Occlusal Disease - analysis of how the teeth and jaw bones come together during chewing, and correcting any problems causing TMD, broken teeth, or headache, neckache or backache

 - Crowns and Bridges - must be in proper position for esthetics and function

-- Dental Implants - replacement of missing teeth with artificial teeth similar in appearance and feel to the natural teeth
+- Placement and Restoration of Dental Implants - replacement of missing teeth with artificial teeth similar in appearance and feel to the natural teeth

 - Cosmetic Dentistry - Bleaching, Bonding, Veneers and reshaping of teeth to bring out fullness of your smile

 - Treatment of Dental Decay - removal of diseased tooth structure and replacement with tooth colored bonded fillings or one of several other materials of your choice

 - Root Canal Therapy - sometimes a tooth dies inside causing pain and/or swelling, but the tooth is still good...instead of extracting the tooth and the cost of replacing the missing tooth, consider a root canal to save the tooth.
 They are not as bad as all the stories thanks to many new techniques.